 The Final Word

 I’ll let John Mayer have the final word on Music College.
-Check out this video where he describes two very different semesters at Berklee College of Music, and provides some great insight.
+Check out this masterclass where he describes two very different semesters at Berklee College of Music and provides some great insight.